What Is Inventory Turnover Ratio and How Do You Calculate It?

 1. Improves Inventory Management

-A higher inventory turnover ratio indicates that you are efficiently managing your inventory by quickly selling products and restocking at a rapid pace.
+A higher inventory turnover ratio is a sign of good inventory management, showing that you are efficiently managing your inventory by quickly selling products and restocking at a rapid pace.
+To maintain an optimal turnover ratio, businesses should proactively manage inventory by balancing stock levels to avoid both stockouts and overstocking.
 Conversely, a lower turnover ratio suggests that you may be carrying excess inventory, leading to increased storage costs and the risk of obsolescence.
+Regularly monitoring turnover ratios can help improve inventory management by identifying slow-moving stock and guiding strategies to optimize inventory levels.

 2. Enhances Supply Chain Performance